Considering Dark Paint For Your Small Bathroom? Here’s What You Need To Know.

 1. Create Contrasts – If you add dark color to your walls, stick to lighter furnishings and linens to keep the room balanced.
 White or light-colored picture frames and wall art will create beautiful contrasts against the dark walls.
 Try a light-colored shower curtain, and towels to keep things balanced.

-2. Add Extra Lighting If Needed – If your bathroom has little to no natural light, you need to invest in proper lighting fixtures.
+2. Add Extra Lighting – If your bathroom has little to no natural light, you need to focus on lighting fixtures.
 The trick here is to create multiple layers of lighting to brighten up the space.
 Combine ceiling lights with wall lights or sconces.
 These can be placed above your mirror or on each side of the mirror.
 You can even add task lighting on your countertop.
 See my other post How To Use Lighting To Make A Small Rool Look Bigger.

 3. Add A Medium-To-Large Mirror – Especially If you’re short on natural light and have to rely on artificial lighting.
 A sizeable mirror will help to bounce light around the room, making it feel brighter and bigger.